-Indonesia is a destination hotspot for many travellers today, and as there’s so much to cover, time is of the essence.
+Indonesia is a destination hotspot for many travelers today, and as there’s so much to cover, time is of the essence.
 Make sure you make time for Ubud – even if it’s only a short time.
-Ubud, meaning ‘medicine’ in Indonesian is the cultural centre of Bali and is an hour’s drive from Kuta – far removed from the party scene this part of Bali offers.
+Ubud, meaning ‘medicine’ in Indonesian is the cultural center of Bali and is an hour’s drive from Kuta – far removed from the party scene this part of Bali offers.
 Ubud is about the spirit, well-being and the surroundings, and here we have hand-picked the highlights to guide you…

 Begin the day being whisked off in an open top jeep to unveil the Balinese way of living in the countryside.
 Passing through rice terraces and taking in the magnificent scenery, you’ll get the chance to see local villages and the many temples that encompass the area of Ubud.
 Stop at Mambal traditional Market where you can sample traditional Balinese cake wrapped in banana leaf, enjoy lunch at a local restaurant where the food you eat comes from the farms close by, and pass through the Holy Monkey Forest of Sangeh.